Work Measurement Training Course

-An audited Theory and Practical exam on the last day of the course.
+There will be an audited Theory exam and Practical exam on the last day of each section.

 Upon successfully passing the course you will receive a certificate from the UKMTM Association.